LOCATION CHANGE: Taste the Future, Tuesday, Aug. 16, has been moved to the Columbus State parking garage on Washington Avenue.

-This exciting journey begins in Denmark and ends in Berlin, Germany with a visit to Sweden in between.
-Students will gain an understanding of global business issues in key EU markets, first hand.
-Though tourist sights are part of the journey, this is not a tour.
-Students will engage in the study of international business and hopefully, begin to develop a global mindset.
+This exciting journey began in Denmark and ended in Berlin, Germany with a visit to Sweden in between.
+Students gained an understanding of global business issues in key EU markets, first hand.
+Though tourist sights are part of the journey, this was not a tour.
+Students engaged in the study of international business and hopefully, begin to develop a global mindset.

-To prepare for the overseas portion of the program, students will actively participate in a special section of SCM-1190, International Business.
-The course will be offered online in spring 2014.
-Participation in inter-college activities and assignments with students from three US community colleges who will be joining us on the journey is also part of the course.
+To prepare for the overseas portion of the program, students participated in a special section of SCM-1190, International Business.
+The course was online in spring 2014.
+Participation in inter-college activities and assignments with students from three US community colleges was also part of the course.

-Danish business faculty will lead the overseas component of the program along with US faculty.
-By preparing a team business presentation and participating in a Danish-style exam, students will experience the differences in educational systems and hone their cultural awareness.
-The academic part of the overseas experience is balanced by visits to cultural and fun sites.
+Danish business faculty led the overseas component of the program along with US faculty.
+By preparing a team business presentation and participating in a Danish-style exam, students experienced the differences in educational systems and honed their cultural awareness.
+The academic part of the overseas experience was balanced by visits to cultural and fun sites.